 Senior Lecturer in Carbon Accounting and Director, MSc Carbon Finance

-He has a PhD in Carbon Accounting from the University of Edinburgh, an MSc in Environmental Sustainability, an MSc by research in philosophy, and an MA in philosophy.
+He has a PhD in Carbon Accounting from the University of Edinburgh, an MSc in Environmental Sustainability, an MSc by research in Philosophy of Language, and an MA in Mental Philosophy.

 My research interests are in greenhouse gas (carbon) accounting, focusing on the variety of methods and standards that are available, and the appropriate use-context of those methods.
 I have a particular interest in exploring the distinction between attributional and consequential methods, and the applying that distinction to understand the conceptual nature of different carbon accounting methods.

 I am also interested in the issue of green power accounting, and the importance of additionality for ensuring corporate greenhouse gas accounts are accurate and relevant to decision making.
-A working paper on this issue is available:
+An open access paper on this issue is available at:

-My further interests are in greenhouse gas accounting for bioenergy, and the emerging field of water accounting.
+My further interests are in greenhouse gas accounting for bioenergy, greenhouse gas removal, the construction sector, and the alignment of financial flows with the Paris Agreement.